 The Board adopted an anti-bribery and anti-corruption policy (the "Anti-bribery and Anti-corruption Policy") in May 2022.
 The Group is committed to achieving the highest standards of integrity and ethical behaviour in conducting business.
-The Anti-bribery and Anti-corruption Policy forms an integral part of the Group's corporate governance framework.
-The Anti-bribery and Anti-corruption Policy sets out the specific behavioural guidelines that the Group's personnel and business partners must follow to combat corruption.
+This Anti-bribery and Anti-corruption Policy forms an integral part of the Group's corporate governance framework.
+It sets out the specific behavioural guidelines that the Group's personnel and business partners must follow to combat corruption.
 It demonstrates the Group's commitment to the practice of ethical business conduct and the compliance of the anti-corruption laws and regulations that apply to its local and foreign operations.
 In line with this commitment and to ensure transparency in the Group's practices, this Anti-Bribery and Anti-corruption Policy has been prepared as a guide to all Group employees and third parties dealing with the Group.